 Attention: The -force flag can corrupt the contents of the VDisk.
-If the -force flag is used and if the SAN Volume Controller is unable to destage all write data from the cache, the result is that the contents of the VDisk are corrupted by the loss of the cached data.
+If the -force flag is used and if the cluster is unable to destage all write data from the cache, the result is that the contents of the VDisk are corrupted by the loss of the cached data.